omarome/micro-frontends-monorepo/docs/LEGACY_APP_MRT_INTEGRATION.md

 ## Future Enhancements

-1. **Replace More Components:** Other AngularJS components can be replaced with React components from app3 or other micro-frontends
+1. **Replace More Components:** Other AngularJS components can be replaced with React components from mrt_table_app or other micro-frontends
 2. **Shared State Management:** Implement a shared state management solution (e.g., Redux, Zustand) across all micro-frontends
 3. **Type Safety:** Add TypeScript definitions for the directive and wrapper interfaces
 4. **Error Boundaries:** Add React Error Boundaries to catch and handle errors gracefully